soundeffects/alucard-game/README.md

-A little web game which lets you manage your own castle as Alucard.
+A little web game which lets you manage your own castle as Alucard, a character from the Castlevania game series.